<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=504843890528824&amp;ev=PageView&amp;noscript=1">

 Apply 16-16-16 fertilizer to newly seeded lawns to promote new top growth and healthy root systems.

-Your goal: two treatments about 4-6 weeks apart.
+Your goal: two lawn fertilization treatments, about 4-6 weeks apart.

-This helps your new grass get healthy and established before you put down any type of herbicide.
+This helps your new grass become healthy and established before you apply any herbicide.
 (More on this in a minute.)

 As your baby grass matures, it benefits from the slow-release nutrients in regular fertilizer.